-On a final note, I want to make it clear that I'm aware of how difficult learning can be in such difficult and unpredictable times.
-I will do my best to be flexible in light of the complex and varied situations that you are facing, and I ask that you be open with me about these situations and alert me to any issues that arise.
-I will likewise let you know if my own circumstances change and will do my best to communicate any changes to the course schedule (or to any other aspect of the syllabus) to all of you in a timely manner.
+On a final note, I want to make it clear that I'm aware of how challenging learning can be in such difficult and unpredictable times.
+I will do my best to be flexible in light of the difficult situations that you may encounter over the course of the semester, and I ask that you be open with me about these situations and alert me to any issues that arise.
+I will likewise let you know if my own circumstances change and will do my best to communicate any changes to the course schedule, the mode of instruction, etc., to all of you in a timely manner.

-Despite all of this temporary uncertainty, we have a rewarding semester ahead of us in which we'll be grappling with the more fundamental uncertainties of quantum mechanics.
+Despite all of this uncertainty, we have a rewarding semester ahead of us in which we'll be grappling with the more fundamental uncertainties of quantum mechanics.
 True, the material we will be covering is challenging and quite abstract; however, it is also immensely rewarding.
 Quantum mechanics is the foundation upon which particle physics, solid-state physics, modern optics, and many other subfields of physics are built, and the basic philosophical questions it raises are as intriguing as its practical applications.